SimplyStaking/oasis_api_server/docs/INSTALL_AND_RUN.md

 # Install and Run the Oasis API Server

 ## Configuring the Nodes
-In order for the API to be able to run correctly, Prometheus Metrics should be enabled in the configuration file `config.yml` in the `/serverdir/etc/` directory.
+In order for the API to be able to run correctly, Prometheus Metrics should be enabled in the Oasis node's configuration file `config.yml` in the `/serverdir/etc/` directory which was set during the installation of the Oasis Node.
 To enable the metrics append this to the end of the file :

 ```
 metrics: